victor97gonzalezmartinez/ninetyninechallenge/README.md

 ## Before start Springboot
 Make sure Docker is running.
-Remove all data from ninetynine database if is not empty.
+go to docker-compose.yaml and run services (you will need the Docker plugin) Remove all data from ninetynine database if is not empty.

 ## Local links after starting